realnews-gateway/emergency-publishing-system/modules/README.md

+§
 # Modules Directory

-The Modules directory contains all supporting runtime subsystems of the Emergency Publishing System.
+The Modules directory contains all supporting runtime subsystems of Empus.
 Each module represents a distinct functional layer, designed to be independently testable, deployable, and extensible.

 These modules provide ingestion, access, and content‑generation capabilities that feed into the core system: the **Emergency Channel**.